-P. Delaney Director of Technology

-B. Andrew Chief Financial Officer (Appointed to board 20 January 2010)
+P. Delaney Director of Technology (Appointed to board 21 March 1994) B. Andrew Chief Financial Officer (Appointed to board 20 January 2010)

 There were no changes of key management personnel after reporting date and the date the financial report was authorised for issue.